 Combination Resume for Career Changers

-This type of resume combines a functional resume and a chronological resume.
+This style of resume combines a functional resume and a chronological resume.
 A combination resume utilizes both work experience and relevant skills to show the hiring manager your capabilities.
 This resume format makes it easy to identify required skills while maintaining that the applicant has a previous work history, although it may not be in that industry.

 This type of resume can showcase your transferable skills and emphasize longstanding employment history within the professional experience section when you outline a specific job and highlight your accomplishments under the description of your duties.

 When you have nailed down which style of resume to use, think about adding color, an icon, or a border to add that WOW factor.
 Consider utilizing bold text and no more than 3 font sizes.
-A more modern font style is an effective way to catch the eye of the recruiter.
+A modern font style is an effective way to catch the eye of the recruiter.
 The main thing to remember is to leave a lasting impression with your skills and experience and not muddle the resume with unnecessary formatting.

 Accomplishments: Measurable Achievements, C.A.R.